 \section{Abstract}

-We establish a colorful, and more generally matroidal, solution to the problem of Goodman and Pollack on the existence of an $\FF$-affine $k$-dimensional transversal to a family of convex sets in $\mathbb{F}^d$, where $0 \le k \le d - 1$ is an integer and $\mathbb{F} \in \{\mathbb{R}, \mathbb{C}\}$ is a field.
+We establish a colorful and, more generally, matroidal solution to the problem of Goodman and Pollack on the existence of an $\FF$-affine $k$-dimensional transversal to a family of convex sets in $\mathbb{F}^d$, where $0 \le k \le d - 1$ is an integer and $\mathbb{F} \in \{\mathbb{R}, \mathbb{C}\}$.
 Our results unify several classical and recent theorems.
-In the case $k=0$, we recover the colorful Helly theorem of B\'ar\'any and Lov\'asz, together with a matroidal extension due to Kalai and Meshulam.
-In the opposite extremal case $k=d-1$, we obtain Holmsen’s colorful and matroidal generalization of the Goodman–-Pollack-–Wenger theorem.
+In the case $k=0$, we recover the colorful Helly theorem of Lov\'asz, together with a matroidal extension due to Kalai and Meshulam.
+In the opposite extreme case $k=d-1$, we obtain Holmsen’s colorful and matroidal generalization of the Goodman--Pollack--Wenger theorem.
 Additionally, we extend the recent noncolorful solution of the Goodman-Pollack problem by McGinnis and the author.
+As the main application, we obtain a matroidal and colorful Dol'nikov-type transversal theorem.
 Our methods are topological.
-We introduce matroidal joins, defined as homotopy colimits of diagrams indexed by face posets of matroidal complexes, and derive estimates on their connectivity.
-The proof also relies on adaptations of nonexistence results for equivariant maps from Stiefel manifolds to spheres.
+We introduce matroidal joins, defined as homotopy colimits of diagrams over the face poset of matroidal complexes, and derive estimates on their connectivity.
+The proof additionally relies on adaptations of nonexistence results for equivariant maps from Stiefel manifolds to spheres.